mkhoa1412/rails-api-docker/README.md

 # my_app

 This app does: Rails api
-* Removes config/database.yml and config/secrets.yml because your app will get all configuration from ENV
 * SQL-based schema management so you can use any feature of Postgres you like
 * Does Not Business Logic in Active Records.
 Use A simple base ApplicationService and a service class generator bin/rails g service MyThing to encourage putting code in app/services
 * All datetime fields in migrations uses timestamp with time zone which is the proper type in Postgres.